MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

 > This article applies to Microsoft Edge version 77 or later.

 # Microsoft Edge - Update policies

 The latest version of Microsoft Edge includes the following policies that you can use to control how and when Microsoft Edge is updated.

 For information about other policies available in Microsoft Edge, check out [Microsoft Edge browser policy reference](microsoft-edge-policies.md)

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.
 ## Available policies
-These tables lists all of the update-related group policies available in this release of Microsoft Edge.
+These tables list all of the update-related group policies available in this release of Microsoft Edge.
 Use the links in the table to get more details about specific policies.

 |||
 |-|-|